This post updated March 2021.

 This post can also be called Gimme a New Shelter or I Get Satisfaction with Annuities

-My husband Ed & I go to alot of concerts.
-We also specialize in going to see artists who are typically older than us.
+My husband Ed & I go to a lot of concerts (OK – this was pre-COVID) We also specialize in going to see artists who are typically older than us.

-All four Rolling Stones are over 70.
-The Stones re-launched their No Filter Tour a few weeks ago.
-Mick Jagger is back on stage after heart surgery earlier this year.
-He’s prancing and dancing around the stage.
+All four Rolling Stones are over 74.
+I wrote this post in 2019, when the Stones re-launched their No Filter Tour .
+Mick Jagger was back on stage after heart surgery – prancing and dancing around the stage.
 The guys look great.
-Furthermore, the Stones continue to prove that age is just a number.
+Just like me, the Stones continue to prove that age is just a number.